 The best old newspaper websites

-The British Newspaper Archive currently has over 42 million pages of old newspapers from England, Scotland, Wales and Ireland, as well as specialist publications, and new pages are being added all the time.
+The British Newspaper Archive currently has over 45 million pages of old newspapers from England, Scotland, Wales and Ireland, as well as specialist publications, and new pages are being added all the time.
 You can access it either pay-per-view or with a subscription.
 It is also included as part of a ‘Pro’ subscription to Findmypast.
+Both websites also now offer free access to millions of pages.

 This long-running collaboration between the National Library of Australia and the country’s libraries and archives is an excellent place to find old newspapers down under.
 There are lots of advanced search features to help you filter down results.
 You can also focus on particular states or territories, or look through individual titles by date, or the category of newspaper article.